Animals To Watch Out For While Camping

 These may be distant cousins of your friendly, very sociable pet pooch, but feral dogs are never docile creatures.
 Their canine teeth are larger than your pet dog and these are often contaminated with a lot of harmful microorganisms.
 Like coyotes, feral dogs love to hunt in packs and they can be very formidable opponents.

 Just like mosquitoes, you will have to be wary about ticks, too.
 These bring Lyme disease, Ehrlichiosis, Rocky Mountain spotted fever, Colorado tick fever, relapsing fever, and many more.
-These are especially endemic in areas with warm and humid climate.
+These are especially endemic in areas with a warm and humid climate.
 If you venture into such areas, prepare to tick-proof yourself.

 The animals that you have to watch out for while camping are numerous.
 Your best protection is knowledge of their habitat and their intrinsic behavior so you can go camping better prepared.